josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 TFT implementation used example code from PyTorch Forecasting libraries.
 Experimental forecasting horizons included 1, 2, 4, and 60 periods (months).
 Experimental maximum sequence lengths included 6, 12, 20, 24, and 60 periods (months).
 Training and Validation data were split by witholding the most recent forecasting horizon from the data set (e.g. the last 4 months) and then training on random sequence length selections within the earlier data.

+The TFT's recurrent block was analyzed using a hyper-parameter optimizer.
+Hidden network size was varied between 12 and 32, the attention head size was varied between 1 and 4, gradient clip was between 0.01 and 0.5, and the dropout between 0.05 and 0.3.
+Frequently larger networks were found optimal (~20 hidden depth) but computational resource limitations precluded their full use or investigation.
+Assured access to more powerful GPUs would have enabled more exploration.

 ![pic1](images/model_results_tft_output_4ahead.png)

 **Fig. n** - #TODO: Place Image *TFT Results 4 period*

 As typical with forecasting neural networks accuracy suffered as a strong function of forecast horizon and generally improved when allowed to train on greater sequence lengths.

 ![pic1](images/model_results_tft_output_1ahead.png)

 **Fig. n** - #TODO: Place Image *TFT Results 1 period*

-TFT implementation was not robust and hard to validate.
+TFT implementation was not robust and hard to validate and evaluate.
+Use of the single, latest time period for validation

 True implementation would require examination of Pytorch Forecasting's libraries to prove faithful representation.
 Additionally, as tested the TFT's accuracy was highly dependent on hyper-parameters.
 No decomposition or normalization was performed on TFT inputs in order to test the claimed integrated variable selection and scaling routines of PyTorch Forecasting.
 The TFT's capability to schedule certain weights by "grouping" categories of inputs was not tested.

 While inconsistent the TFT's capabilities and PyTorch Lightning features suggest them as a prime candidate for study given more time for validation and implementation.